thingsboard/thingsboard.github.io/_includes/docs/mobile/getting-started.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=firebaseProjectCE %}
 {% endif %}

-### Step 4.2 Add Firebase to your mobile application
+### Step 5.2 Add Firebase to your mobile application

-To integrate Firebase into the mobile application, you'll need to complete the **initial two steps** outlined in the ["Add Firebase to your Flutter app"](https://firebase.google.com/docs/flutter/setup) guide available at Firebase's official documentation.
+To integrate Firebase into the mobile application, you&#39;ll need to complete the **initial two steps** outlined in the ["Add Firebase to your Flutter app"](https://firebase.google.com/docs/flutter/setup) guide available at Firebase's official documentation.

 #### [Only for IOS] Apple app configuration